matthew-plusprogramming/FullStackDevelopmentJourney/README.md

 ## Introduction

-This is my personal journey/guide for going from a basic Full Stack Web & C++ Developer to a full-fledged Full Stack Developer.
+This is a log of my personal journey of growing as a developer.
 Over the last few years, I have been learning C++ & Web Development and have gotten to a point where my learning has more or less stagnated, while I have hardly learned all there is to know about either.

-This Github repo was created in part to document my journey of learning but was also created for anyone who wants to follow along with the same tutorials and projects that I did.
+This Github repo was created mostly to document my journey of learning but was also created for anyone who wants to follow along with the same tutorials and projects that I did.